Aortic valve prolapse; Aortic insufficiency; Heart valve - aortic regurgitation; Valvular disease - aortic regurgitation; AI - aortic insufficiency

 - Signs of fluid in the lungs

-Aortic insufficiency may be seen on tests such as:
+Aortic regurgitation may be seen on tests such as:

 - Aortic angiography